 Forum attendees also heard from Tim Hudak, CEO of Ontario Real Estate Association (OREA), Canada’s largest provincial real estate industry association.
 Tim identified three specific challenges of importance to Ontario real estate professionals: 1) Supply issues; 2) Better customer service/professional standards and; 3) Better and increased use of technology.
 Tim noted that “the most important” levels of government in terms of ability to increase housing supply are provincial and municipal and that expecting too much from the federal government would not generate the targeted focus we require with diverse economies and needs.

-Also speaking was Carlos Grass, co-founder of Stratus Data Systems which brings feature rich web-based MLS systems to market.
+Also speaking was Carlos Grass, co-founder of Stratus Data Systems which brings feature rich web-based Multiple Listing Platform (MLP) to market.
 Carlos mentioned that “the housing crisis is a global problem” and predicted that by 2025, “the housing deficit will hit 1.6 billion people.”
 Carlos also addressed the role that blockchain technology is playing – in the advancement of the end-to-end real estate process today.
 “We need new thinking to solve the housing crisis,” he concluded.

 We thank the speakers and participants for a most fascinating and intriguing dialogue.